More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 - Short stop with tourist bus: depends on the frequency of the Verona tourist bus.

-- With children: may take longer depending on the pace and activities you want to do with them.
+- With children: it may take longer depending on the pace and activities you want to do with them.

 If you want to make the most of your time, the Verona Card allows you to skip the queues and combine this visit with other nearby monuments on the same day.

-Best time to visit the Verona Arena
+Best time to visit the Arena di Verona

 Tips according to the season